 Is propylene glycol toxic?

 Back to that scary MSDS sheet, though: It's important to realize that the MSDS sheets are talking about 100% concentrations of a substance.
 Even water and salt have frightening comments regarding their safety according to their MSDSs.
 In cosmetics, propylene glycol is used only in the smallest amounts to keep products from melting in high heat or freezing when it is cold.
 It also helps active ingredients penetrate the skin.
 In the minute amounts used in cosmetics, it is not a concern in the least.
 Women are not suffering from liver problems because of propylene glycol in cosmetics.
 And finally, according to the U.S. Department of Health and Human Services, within the Public Health Services Agency for Toxic Substances and Disease Registry, “studies have not shown these chemicals [propylene or the other glycols as used in cosmetics] to be carcinogens” (Source: www.atsdr.cdc.gov).

-The Cosmetic Ingredent Review Board has analyzed all of the toxicology data and exposure studies concerning topical application of propylene glycol as it is commonly used in cosmetic products.
+The Cosmetic Ingredient Review Board and other groups have analyzed all of the toxicology data and exposure studies concerning topical application of propylene glycol as it is commonly used in cosmetic products.
 Their conclusion was that it is safe as used and does not pose a health risk to consumers.